Geology of Utah: Paleozoic (541–251 million years ago)

-Mesozoic (251-66 million years ago)
+Mesozoic (251–66 million years ago)

 In the early Mesozoic, one final marine deposit formed in western Utah during the Triassic—the Thaynes Limestone—before the region was uplifted.
-The early Triassic Moenkopi Formation is a mudstone with thin layers of limestone formed as the sea spread out across mud flats and hosts the Canyonlands in southern Utah.
+The early-Triassic Moenkopi Formation is a mudstone with thin layers of limestone formed as the sea spread out across mud flats and hosts the Canyonlands in southern Utah.
 From east to west, mudstone grades into limestone.

-The Navajo, Wingate and Kayenta sandstones are distinguished by the cross-bedding of the Kayenta Sandstone across the Colorado Plateau, which tends to be more characteristic of a stream environment than the sand dune deposits that make up the Wingate Sandstone.
+The Navajo, Wingate, and Kayenta sandstones are distinguished by the cross-bedding of the Kayenta Sandstone across the Colorado Plateau, which tends to be more characteristic of a stream environment than the sand dune deposits that make up the Wingate Sandstone.

-The Navaja Sandstone began to form in the late Triassic, but is mainly a Jurassic formation, including the formations in Zion National Park.
-Other important Jurassic units include the Entrada Sandstone, which hosts Arches National Park and the Morrison Formation, with notable fossils preserved at Dinosaur National Monument.
-The thickest Jurassic sediments are between Devil's Slide, east of Ogden, and Marysvale, which include gypsum and other evaporites, mined from the Arapien Shale.
+The Navajo Sandstone began to form in the late Triassic but is mainly a Jurassic formation, including the formations in Zion National Park.
+Other important Jurassic units include the Entrada Sandstone, which hosts Arches National Park, and the Morrison Formation, with notable fossils preserved at Dinosaur National Monument.
+The thickest Jurassic sediments are between Devil's Slide, east of Ogden and Marysvale, which include gypsum and other evaporites, mined from the Arapien Shale.
 The Sevier orogeny to the west shed gravel and other sediments into the Morrison Formation.
-The formation was entirely continental in origin, recording shallow lakes, shifting streams and volcanic ash.
+The formation was entirely continental in origin, recording shallow lakes, shifting streams, and volcanic ash.
 A shallow seaway formed in the Middle Jurassic, leaving behind the fossil-bearing Carmel and Twin Creek formations.

-For the last time, Utah was covered by shallow seas in the Cretaceous and with the continued uplift of the Sevier orogeny leading to erosion, deposits from the time are double the thickness of Jurassic units.
+For the last time, Utah was covered by shallow seas in the Cretaceous, and with the continued uplift of the Sevier orogeny leading to erosion, deposits from the time are double the thickness of Jurassic units.
 The Kelvin and Lower Indianola formations indicate continuous sand and gravel deposition in streams along the foothills of the mountains, while both the Burro Canyon and Cedar Mountain formations (which are rich in fossils) point to floodplain deposits similar to those in the underlying Morrison Formation.
 Near the Wyoming line, the Dakota Sandstone is overlain by the Aspen-Mowry Shale.
-In the Wasatch Plateau, the Ferron sandstone represents a brief marine regression to the east and serves as an important natural gas horizon.
-The Emery and Mesaverde sandstone indicate similar regressions (the Mesaverde marks the last one in the late Cretaceous).
-Coals formed in units such as the Straight Cliffs Formation.
+In the Wasatch Plateau, the Ferron Sandstone represents a brief marine regression to the east and serves as an important natural gas horizon.
+The Emery and Mesaverde sandstones indicate similar regressions (the Mesaverde marks the last one in the late Cretaceous).
+Coals formed in units, such as the Straight Cliffs Formation.